bpringe/angular-sharepoint-toolkit/README.md

                 console.log(error);
             });
 ```
+##Installation
+Download the `angular-spuserprofile.js` file and reference it with a script tag after the angular reference in your html file.

 ## Usage
 See app.js for an example.
 Remember, this code must run from within a SharePoint site since it calls the SharePoint API.